 - See Kai Run

-Before you purchase a shoe to fit an orthotic, there are 5 main features the shoe must provide:
+Before you purchase a shoe to fit an orthotic, there are 5 important features that the shoe must provide:

 1. The shoe must have a firm heel counter (the firmer, the more ankle support it will provide to your child).